Receive relevant New and Updated programmes: Personal Updates !

 |Educational variant:||Part-time, Full-time|

-This programme is designed for students who wish to broaden their study of philosophy and make a gradual transition to research.
+Programme structure Our MA in Philosophy is designed for those who wish to broaden their study of philosophy and make a gradual transition to research.
 It is ideally suited to students with previous philosophical training who would like to widen their knowledge of topics, gain more training in philosophical methodology, and/or narrow down their interests of specialisation in preparation for an MPhil/PhD.

 A first or second class honours degree in a relevant subject (or equivalent).